Suicide in the United States: History

+Formal tracking of suicide mortality in the United States was not established until the early 1900s.
+Data preceding this period is limited consisting primarily of incomplete records from a small number of states and years.
+The highest rates ever recorded occurred during the 1930s, likely due to the economic downturn of the decade, which coincided with the Great Depression.
+This period saw a peak in 1932, when the rate reached 17.4 to 22.1 deaths per 100,000 people, depending on the statistical model used (crude vs. age-adjusted).
+Following this peak, rates declined throughout the mid-20th century, with the 1950s and 1960s representing the lowest historical levels.
+However, while overall rates remained low, suicide among young adults aged 15 to 34 began a steady climb between 1945 and 1992.

 In 2015, suicide was the seventh leading cause of death for males and the 14th leading cause of death for females.
 It was the second leading cause of death for young people aged 10 to 34.
 From 1999 to 2010, the suicide rate among Americans aged 35 to 64 increased nearly 30 percent.
 The largest increases were among women aged 60 to 64, with rates rising 60 percent, then men in their fifties, with rates rising nearly 50 percent.
 In 2008, it was observed that U.S. suicide rates, particularly among middle-aged white women, had increased, although the causes were unclear.
 As of 2018, about 1.7 percent of all deaths were suicides.

 In 2018, 14.2 people per 100,000 died by suicide, the highest rate recorded in more than 30 years.
 Due to the stigma surrounding suicide, it is suspected that suicide is generally underreported.
 In April 2016, the CDC released data showing that the suicide rate in the United States had hit a 30-year high.
 In June 2018, new data showed an increase in every U.S. state except Nevada since 1999.

 Surging death rates from suicide, drug overdoses and alcoholism, what researchers refer to as "deaths of despair," are largely responsible for a consecutive three year decline of life expectancy in the US from 2016 to 2019.
 This constitutes the first three-year drop in life expectancy in the U.S. since the years 1915–1918.